 Weight: 1.71 kg

-This is the first handheld 3d scanner that offers onboard automatic processing.
+Artec Leo is the first handheld 3D scanner that offers onboard automatic processing.

 Leo and Eva both come from the same manufacturer and both deliver high-quality outputs.
 But Leo tends to be more friendly to those new to 3D scanning.

-Leo is the also the fastest professional 3D scanner with a 3D reconstruction rate of 80 frames per second.
-It can scan large objects and scenes quickly and accurately.
+Leo is the fastest professional 3D scanner with a 3D reconstruction rate of 80 frames per second.
+As a result, it can scan huge objects and scenes quickly and accurately.
 For greater precision, you can place the scanner closer to the object to pick up intricate detail just like zooming in with a video camera.

-Leo is an ideal printer, it can be used for scanning a range objects from small mechanical parts to the human body.
-It also works in scanning cars, boats, or crime scenes.
-This is works great for a wide variety of applications including industrial manufacture and quality control, healthcare, forensics, VR and e-commerce.
+This is also an ideal scanner because it can scan a range objects from small mechanical parts to the human body.
+In addition to that, it scans cars, boats, or crime scenes very well.
+This works great for a wide variety of applications including industrial manufacture and quality control, healthcare, forensics, VR and e-commerce.

-Leo is quite expensive, but it is worth it in terms of ergonomic design and portability.
-It makes one hand scanning easy and comfortable.
+Leo is quite expensive, but it is worth it in terms of design and portability.
+Its design, in particular, makes one hand scanning easy and comfortable.
 This 3D scanner is highly recommended.

 Display: Built-in half HD touch panel screen